telerik/winforms-docs/ribbonbar/programming-radribbonbar/customizing-the-application-menu.md

         '
 ````

 {{endregion}}

 ## Wrapping items' text

-The ApplicationMenu of RadRibbonBar supports wrapping of the
-          main and description texts of its items in the right column.
-To enable it,
-          you should set the TextWrap property of the __Text__ and __Description__
-          parts of the menu items to true.
+The ApplicationMenu of RadRibbonBar supports wrapping of the main and description texts of its items in the right column.
+To enable it, you should set the TextWrap property of the __Text__ and __Description__ parts of the menu items to true.
 In addition, you should set the MaxSize of these parts.
-          Finally, you can set the width of the right column to an appropriate value by the
+Finally, you can set the width of the right column to an appropriate value by the ApplicationMenuRightColumnWidth property.
-          ApplicationMenuRightColumnWidth property.
 Let's say that we have the following RadMenuItems in the right column:
-           #_[C#]_

 {{source=..\SamplesCS\RibbonBar\ProgrammingRadRibbonBar\CustomizingTheApplicationMenu.cs region=menuItemsTexts}}
 {{source=..\SamplesVB\RibbonBar\ProgrammingRadRibbonBar\CustomizingTheApplicationMenu.vb region=menuItemsTexts}}